Understanding Hydrofarm Holdings Group's Unusual Options Activity | Benzinga

 Understanding Hydrofarm Holdings Group's Unusual Options Activity

-Shares of Hydrofarm Holdings Group (NASDAQ:HYFM) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $49.62.
+Shares of Hydrofarm Holdings Group (NASDAQ:HYFM) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $49.84.

 - Trade Type: PUT